matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 not usually interested in non-state events.
 It would additionally require a stable room version before use, which would unnecessarily delay usage.

-### Encrypting the `mentions` array
+### Encrypting the `m.mentions` field

-Encrypting the `mentions` array would solve some unintentional mentions, but will not help with???.
+Encrypting the `m.mentions` field would solve some unintentional mentions, but will not help with???.

-Allowing an encrypted `mentions` array on a per-message basis could allow users to choose, but would result in inconsistencies and complications:
+Allowing an encrypted `m.mentions` field on a per-message basis could allow users to choose, but would result in inconsistencies and complications:

-* What happens if the cleartext `mentions` field does not match the plaintext `mentions` field?
+* What happens if the cleartext `m.mentions` field does not match the plaintext `m.mentions` field?
 * Do push rules get processed on both the cleartext and plaintext message?

 It may be argued that clients need to decrypt all messages anyway to handle